Gary Rowett: Stoke City

 Rowett was appointed Stoke City manager on 22 May 2018, signing a three-year contract, with Stoke paying Derby around £2m in compensation.
 Stoke, having been relegated from the Premier League the previous season gave Rowett a large transfer budget.
 The players he brought in were goalkeeper Adam Federici, experienced centre back Ashley Williams, full-back Cuco Martina, midfielders Sam Clucas, Peter Etebo and Ryan Woods, wingers Tom Ince and James McClean and forward Benik Afobe.
 The team made a poor start to the campaign winning only two of their opening ten matches.
-Stoke won back-to-back games at the beginning of October against Bolton Wanderers and Norwich City before losing to Rowett's old club Birmingham.
-City then went ten games unbeaten through November and December but made little progress up the table as Stoke drew six of them, conceding late equalisers on three occasions.
-Stoke's run was ended by another defeat to Birmingham on Boxing Day.
-After poor results against Bolton Wanderers and Bristol City supporters began to call for Rowett's departure.
+Stoke won back-to-back games at the beginning of October against Bolton Wanderers and Norwich City before losing to Rowett's former club Birmingham.

+Stoke were unbeaten for ten games through November and December, drawing six of them and conceding late equalisers on three occasions.
+Stoke's unbeaten run was ended by another defeat to Birmingham on Boxing Day.
+After poor results against Bolton Wanderers and Bristol City, some Stoke supporters began to call for Rowett's departure.
 Rowett's contract with Stoke was terminated by the club on 8 January 2019.